zeplin/connected-components-docs/docs/gettingStarted/ALL.md

 <img src="../../img/zeplinConnectedComponent-react.png" alt="Connected component in Zeplin" width="600" />

+☝️ _If you want to see the result of your configuration file before you publish it in Zeplin check out the documentation about [testing your changes locally](TEST_LOCALLY.md)._

 ## 5. Add links _(Optional)_

 Connected Components also lets you add links to various sources like your repository, wiki and so on.
 In the screenshot above, notice that we have links to GitHub and Storybook.